neos/neos-googleanalytics/Documentation/index.rst

 By default the hostname is used that Neos provides based on the selected pages frontend uri.
 This can be used to verify the functionality of the statistics module during development or in staging environments.
+Additionally, there is a setting for prepending a string to the frontend uri.
+The frontend uri is automatically created.

 .. code-block:: yaml